Use the Market to Gain Credibility

-When I brought this up after a training session with Pragmatic Marketing’s Jim Foxworthy, he said, “You have an issue with credibility, and credibility comes from the market, not from your product managers.”
+When I brought this up after a training session with Pragmatic Institute’s Jim Foxworthy, he said, “You have an issue with credibility, and credibility comes from the market, not from your product managers.”
 Right then and there he asked me to erase everything on my whiteboard and write “N-I-H-I-T-O.” He paused, pointed to the word and said, “This is the only thing you or your team should worry about.”

 NIHITO, I knew from the training class means “nothing important happens in the office.”
 You must get out and talk directly to your market—regularly.
 We had become trapped in the cycle of inside-out thinking.
-We were also trying to do too much at once on the Pragmatic Marketing Framework.
+We were also trying to do too much at once on the Pragmatic Institute Framework.
 It was time to rethink our strategy.
 We needed to pause and become a data-driven organization.

 Our NIHITO Journey

 Taking Jim’s advice, we devised what seemed like a logical approach, implementing market-visit quotas to ensure the team was learning about the true needs of the market.
 At first, we required 10 visits per quarter per product, documented with call reports.
 But we quickly learned that was too rigid for how we worked and how our products were evolving.
 Every product was in a different phase of the life cycle and needed different levels of research.
 Some products were in the strategy phase while others had a well-established customer base and feedback loop.
 We’re a group of fast learners, so it didn’t take long to realize our mistake.